 This article is the 3rd of a series of 4, presenting the results of an NGO consultation as part of a global report on corporate due diligence.

-The next phases of the project will be the publication of a final report on the NGO consultations, followed by a report on the views of large companies on the impact of the law on their governance.
+The next phase of the project will focus on the views of large companies on the impact of the law on their governance.

 What are NGOs’ minimum requirements for companies to be considered “on the right road”?

 The 2017 act requires the companies targeted by the text to provide proof that they have drawn up a vigilance plan naming all the risks and that they have warned their subsidiaries, subcontractors and suppliers of their obligation to comply with a whole series of social, environmental and societal regulations.

 The NGOs have made the following observation: Companies merely submit to the vigilance plan rather than use it as a strategic development tool.
 This document is more often used for show and communication purposes than as a real management tool designed to map and prevent risks and to implement a strategy tailored to CSR issues.
 It is seen as a constraint.
 Often totally unreadable, it is unsuitable as a means a means by which to guide a company.